Sreenuraj/Plivo-CouponTesting-RobotFramework/README.md

     From the root directory execute:
     robot -d results tests/Plivo-CouponTesting-Positive.robot

-    If need to change the title of report and log robot -d results --reporttitle "Give A TITLE" --logtitle "Give A TITLE" tests
+    If need to change the title of report and log: robot -d results --reporttitle "Give A TITLE" --logtitle "Give A TITLE" tests

     If need to get report with timestamp and which helps in not overwriting the report file in the next run : robot -d results -T tests/Plivo-CouponTesting-Positive.robot

-    If need to set the level to debug and run robot -d results -L debug tests/Plivo-CouponTesting-Positive.robot
+    If need to set the level to debug and run: robot -d results -L debug tests/Plivo-CouponTesting-Positive.robot